 In particular, OCCAM will be involved in WP3 for the creation of the PLANTHEAD platform, and in WP6 for the dissemination activities of the project, both through social media and at the UN level.

 I am a System Analyst at OCCAM.
 I studied International Relations at University of Milan and in 2018 I started my 6 months internship at the Observatory.
 During my Internship I had the possibility to work with a great team, managing some relevant issues for the organization of the XIX Infopoverty World Conference at the UNHQ.
-In 2019 I spent my last year of the master's degree in Paris, at SciencesPo, where I had the opportunity to collaborate with the CICT-IFCT at the UNESCO.
-There, I participated in several meetings which focused on the possibility of implementing the use of technologies in disadvantaged rural communities.
+In 2019 I spent my last year of the master's degree in Paris, at SciencesPo, where I had the opportunity to collaborate with the International Council for Film and Television at the UNESCO.
+There, I participated in several meetings which focused on the implementation of technologies in disadvantaged rural communities for e-learning, e-governance, food security and telemedicine.

 Furthermore, I also coordinated with the OCCAM team the relaunch of the UN Millennium Village in Sambaina, Madagascar.
-For the EWA-BELT Project I will be Task Leader of WP 3.1 and I will organize the work for the creation of the PLANTHEAD Platform and the management of the website.
+For the EWA-BELT Project I will be Task Leader of WP 3.1 and I will manage the creation of the PLANTHEAD Platform and the website.

 I am a 22 years old Master Degree student at Università degli Studi di Milano, specialising in Economics and Political Science.
 I have started my experience at OCCAM in 2019 during my undergraduate.
 Since then, I have worked on a series of tasks, mainly related to the organisation of the XX Infopoverty World Conference, the Infopoverty Webinars and various events in preparation to the 20th Edition of the Discussion.